gyuho/learn/doc/etcd_raft_algorithm/README.md

 #### raft algorithm: introduction

-To make your program reliable, you can:
+To make your program reliable, you would:
 - execute program in a collection of machines (distributed system).
 - ensure that they all run exactly the same way (consistency).